LemesoftNostalgic/sprint-o-matic/README.md

 The following ideas are next on the table:

+* Improve the usability and speed of the web application in Android platform
 * more maps to the map listing [using this procedure](/README-MAPS.md)
 * Height map -> uphill becomes slower than downhill
 * White map orienteering (remove some items from map after e.g 10 sec)